Brooke at a glance

 - 600 million: the number of people whose lives are supported by working equines

-Our vision is of a world in which working horses, donkeys and mules are free from suffering.
+Our vision is of a world in which working horses, donkeys and mules are free from suffering and have a life worth living.

 Our strategic goals and objectives